xieguaiwu/Enigma_Simulator/README.md

 # Enigma_Simulator
-A simple C++ program to simulate the Enigma machine in WWII
+A simple C++ terminal program for both Windows and Linux to simulate the Enigma machine in WWII